jhelvy/logitr/README.md

 For WTP space models, you must include a `price` variable (entries should be the price value).

-# Other Functions
+# Using `logitr.summary()`
 The *logitr* package also includes a summary function:

 `logitr.summary(model)`

 where `model` is a model estimated using the `logitr()` function.

+Variations:
-For a single model run, it prints some summary information, including the model space, log-likelihood value at the solution, and a summary table of the model.
-For MXL models, it also prints a summary of the random parameters.
-For WTP space models, if the `prefSpaceModel` argument was included in the options it also prints a summary of the WTP comparison between the two models spaces.
+- For a single model run, it prints some summary information, including the model space, log-likelihood value at the solution, and a summary table of the model.
+- For MXL models, the function also prints a summary of the random parameters.
+- For WTP space models, if a `prefSpaceModel` was included in the options argument, the function also prints a summary of the WTP comparison between the two models spaces.

-If the `keepAllRuns` option is set to `TRUE`, the `logitr.summary()` function will print a summary of all the multistart runs followed by a summary of the best model (as determined by the largest log-likelihood value).
+- If the `keepAllRuns` option is set to `TRUE`, the function will print a summary of all the multistart runs followed by a summary of the best model (as determined by the largest log-likelihood value).

-To understand the status code of any model, use the `logitr.statusCodes()` function, which prints a summary of the status codes from the `nloptr` optimization routine.
+To understand the status code of any model, type `logitr.statusCodes()`, which prints a summary of the status codes from the `nloptr` optimization routine.

 # Author, Version, and License Information
 - Author: *John Paul Helveston* (www.jhelvy.com/logitr)